-Further details of potential risks and uncertainties affecting the Group are described in the Group's filings with the London Stock Exchange, Euronext Amsterdam and the US Securities and Exchange Commission, including in the Unilever Annual Report and Accounts 2018.
+Further details of potential risks and uncertainties affecting the Group are described in the Group's filings with the London Stock Exchange, Euronext Amsterdam and the US Securities and Exchange Commission, including in the Annual Report on Form 20-F 2018 and the Unilever Annual Report and Accounts 2018.

 This document is not prepared in accordance with US GAAP and should not therefore be relied upon by readers as such.
+The Annual Report on Form 20-F 2018 is separately filed with the US Securities and Exchange Commission and is available on our corporate website